20 years later: Memories of life before, after Great Bend murders - NewsBreak

 IN THIS ARTICLE

-MCPHERSON COUNTY —A Salina man died in an accident just before 2:30 p.m.
+MCPHERSON COUNTY —A Kansas man died in an accident just before 2:30p.m.
 Saturday in McPherson County.
-The Kansas Highway Patrol reported 2008 Mercury Sable driven by Ashlynn J. Hamiliton, 19, Wichita, was eastbound on Kansas Highway 4 at 15th Avenue, approximately 2.2 miles east of Lindsborg.
-The driver...
+The Kansas Highway Patrol reported 2008 Mercury Sable driven by Ashlynn J. Hamiliton, 19, Wichita, was eastbound on Kansas 4 at 15th Avenue, approximately 2 miles east of Lindsborg.
+The driver made a...

 YOU MAY ALSO LIKE